OMCHOKSI108/FastAPI-Stock-data-/README.md

 ## Usage

 Access the interactive API documentation at /docs.
-The main endpoints include /health for status checks, /quotes for all cached quotes, /quote/{symbol} for individual stocks, /fetch/{symbol} for on-demand data, and /historical/{symbol} for price history.
+The main endpoints include /health for status checks, /quotes for all cached quotes, /quote/{symbol} for individual stocks, /fetch/{symbol} for on-demand data, /historical/{symbol} for price history, /crypto/{symbol} for cryptocurrency prices, and /crypto-historical/{symbol} for crypto price history.

 ## Configuration